v0lta/NumPy-backprop/feedforward/README.md

 and tested by running
 'python train_cnn_mnist.py' .

-In both script also do a test run, which will take a little while.
+Both scripts also do a test run, which will take a little while.
+Running these I observed:

-Dense structure accuracy:
+- A Dense structure test accuracy of .

-CNN structure accuracy:
+- A CNN structure test accuracy of .